chiltom/small-language-model/README.md

 ## Developing

 > [!WARNING]
-> This program uses MPS, or Metal, from the PyTorch library to utilize the Mac Silicon GPU for parallel processing.
-If you are on another operating system or use another GPU, you may have to change the device to `cuda` or research which service that PyTorch has implemented for your OS/GPU.
+> This program uses Cuda from the PyTorch library to utilize an NVIDIA GPU for parallel processing.
+If you are on another operating system or use another GPU, you may have to change the device to `mps` or research which service that PyTorch has implemented for your OS/GPU.

 To get started with the source code and developing locally: